“I’m so exhausted, why can’t I fall asleep?”

 Anxiety, Depression & Maternal Mental Health Counseling:

 “No one said it’d be easy but this is not what we expected!”
 If becoming pregnant, having a baby, or adopting has left you feeling constantly anxious, sleepless, irritable, angry, and tearful even when you think you “should” feel happy, you may be suffering from symptoms of pregnancy or postpartum depression without necessarily feeling “depressed”.
 In fact, these symptoms fall into a category called “Perinatal mood and anxiety disorders” meaning conception through the first year after birth, and can be far from what we think of as “Postpartum depression”.
 They also apply to adoptive parents including same sex couples.
 (See my signs and symptoms tab for more info on different conditions) Rage, insomnia, constant worries, and even scary thoughts are common for around a quarter of all moms in the first year after adding a new baby to the family.
 Because most mothers with perinatal mood and anxiety disorders are able to take great care of their children and will feel more anxious and irritable than sad, these serious conditions are easy to dismiss.
 However, the cost of not getting support is high for mom and the family.
-Symptoms of PTSD are present for an equal number of women following childbirth.
+Symptoms of PTSD are present for an equal number of women following childbirth and affect men and partners who witness the birht as well.
 Women who don’t seek help early on may feel not like themselves for months or years.
 My approach is structured, solution-focused and individualized to help you feel better as quickly as possible.
 I have worked with hundreds of “postpartum couples” and have witnessed parterships strengthened, energy restored, and the experience of parenting enjoyed once again, or perhaps for the first time over and over again.
 There is hope.
 You will feel like yourself again!
 My expertise in maternal mental health also includes working with those facing traumatic birth, a NICU baby, bi-polar disorder, adoption, infertility (see below), miscarriage, infant loss, and termination.

 When you try to talk to your partner do they always seem defensive, angry, or withdrawn?
 Does it seem the more you talk the further your partner pulls away?
 Do conflicts seem to escalate to yelling or one of you shutting down completely?